-Decision Grants Priority to Agister Liens Over Prior Perfected Security Interests in IdahoAdded by Hawley Troxell in Articles & Publications, Banking Law on August 18, 2014
+Decision Grants Priority to Agister Liens Over Prior Perfected Security Interests in IdahoAdded by Hawley Troxell in Articles & Blogs, Banking Law on August 18, 2014

 The Idaho Supreme Court (the “Court”) recently provided clarification as it relates to priority of agister liens in Idaho.